Lattice Lattice

 The MPL 2.0 includes the standard "no warranty" and "no liability" disclaimers (§§6 and 7).
 Those apply: we make no warranties about the app, and we are not liable for any damages arising from your use of it.
 Your use of Lattice is at your own risk.

-This isn't legal hand-waving — it's the genuine reality of an open-source project.
-We will do our best to make Lattice reliable and secure, and we will publish audits and fix bugs in a timely fashion, but we cannot promise that no harm will come to you because you used it.
-Please make your own informed decisions about when to trust the app with critical communication.
+That's the genuine reality of an open-source project, not legal hand-waving.
+We'll do our best to make Lattice reliable and secure, publish audits, and fix bugs promptly, but we can't promise that no harm will come to you because you used it.
+Make your own informed decisions about when to trust the app with critical communication.

 Changes.